Congress to launch state-wide padayatra in Bihar from Dec 28 | Politics

 Congress to launch state-wide padayatra in Bihar from Dec 28

-Congress is set to launch a state-wide padayatra in Bihar from December 28 on the lines of Bharat Jodo Yatra, senior party leader Jairam Ramesh said here on Sunday.He said the 1,200-km-long march against the communal agenda of the BJP will start from Banka district and conclude in Bodh Gaya.
+The Congress is set to launch a state-wide padayatra in Bihar from December 28 on the lines of Bharat Jodo Yatra, senior party leader Jairam Ramesh said here.He said the 1,200-km-long march against the communal agenda of the BJP will start from Banka district and conclude in Bodh Gaya.

 - Country: